Hong Qigong

-Hong Qi, better known as Hong Qigong, is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
-Best known for his most powerful martial arts (the Eighteen Subduing Dragon Palms and the Dog Beating Staff Technique), Hong Qigong is the chief of the Beggars' Gang and one of the Five Greats, the five most powerful martial artists in the jianghu (martial artists' community) of his time.
+Hong Qi, better known as Hong Qigong, (Note: The gong is an honorific suffix similar to "Lord" or "Sir", and is not part of his name.
+His apprentices, followers and younger generations call him "Qigong" ("Lord Qi") to show their respect for him as an elder and their affection for him as a venerable figure.) and also known as Count Seven Hong in the St. Martin's translation, is a fictional character in the wuxia novel The Legend of the Condor Heroes and its sequel, The Return of the Condor Heroes, by Jin Yong.
+Best known for his most powerful skills – the Eighteen Dragon-Subduing Palms and the Dog Beating Staff Technique – Hong Qigong is the chief of the Beggar Clan and one of the "Five Greats", the five most powerful martial artists in the wulin (martial artists' community) of his time.
 He plays a significant role in the first novel by imparting his skills to the protagonists, Guo Jing and Huang Rong.
-Huang Rong also succeeds him as the Beggars' Gang's chief.
-In the second novel, he makes a brief appearance and teaches the protagonist Yang Guo the Dog Beating Staff Technique before dying together with his old rival Ouyang Feng.
+Huang Rong also succeeds him as the Beggar Clan's chief.
+In the second novel, he makes a brief appearance and teaches the protagonist, Yang Guo, the Dog Beating Staff Technique before dying together with his old rival, Ouyang Feng.

 Fictional character biography

-The Legend of the Condor Heroes

-Hong Qigong was formerly a slave of Jurchen officials of the Jin Empire before he escaped and joined the Beggars' Gang and eventually became the gang's chief.
-He is nicknamed "Northern Beggar" (北丐 (běi gài)) after emerging as one of the top five champions of a martial arts contest on Mount Hua, and is also known as the "Nine Fingered Divine Beggar" (九指神丐 (jiúzhǐ shéngài)) after he cut off his right forefinger in remorse for failing a mission, which cost a man's life, due to his gluttony.
+Hong Qigong was formerly a slave of an aristocratic family in the Jin Empire before he escaped, joined the Beggar Clan, and eventually became its chief.
+He is nicknamed "Northern Beggar" after emerging as one of the top five champions of a martial arts contest on Mount Hua, and is also known as the "Nine-Fingered Divine Beggar" after he cut off his right forefinger in remorse for failing a mission, which cost a man's life, due to his gluttony.

-Hong Qigong makes his first appearance when Huang Rong is preparing a dish, beggar's chicken, for Guo Jing.
-Attracted to the fragrant scent of the dish, he asks to taste it.
-Huang Rong examines his physical appearance, notices his missing finger and Dog Beating Staff, and concludes that he is the "Northern Beggar".
+Hong Qigong makes his first appearance when Huang Rong is preparing beggar's chicken for Guo Jing.
+Attracted to the fragrant aroma, he asks to taste it.
+Huang Rong examines his physical appearance, notices his missing finger and Dog Beating Staff, and deduces his identity.
 She then makes a deal with Hong Qigong for him to train Guo Jing in martial arts; in return, she will prepare fine cuisine for him.
-Hong Qigong agrees and teaches Guo Jing the Eighteen Subduing Dragon Palms.
+Hong Qigong agrees and teaches Guo Jing the Eighteen Dragon-Subduing Palms.

-Hong Qigong later loses all his inner energy when he uses it to purge venom from his body after he has been poisoned by "Western Venom" Ouyang Feng, his former rival.
-He decides to pass his position as chief of the Beggars' Gang to Huang Rong so he teaches her the Dog Beating Staff Technique, which only the chief can learn.
+Hong Qigong later loses all his neigong when he uses it to purge venom from his body after he has been poisoned by "Western Venom" Ouyang Feng, also one of the "Five Greats".
+He decides to pass his position as chief of the Beggar Clan to Huang Rong so he teaches her the Dog Beating Staff Technique, a skill passed down only from the Beggar Clan's current chief to his/her successor.